thehyperpineapple/acceedo/README.md

 - [x] Dashboard with livedata
 - [ ] Time selection in report
 - [x] Configure settings schema to create based on available boards
-- [ ] Time configuration in Report
+- [ ] Time configuration in Report graph
 - [ ] Fetch data until the current time when report is generated
+- [ ] Dashboard to be dependant on properties of a Board.
+(Generate all in one graph)
+- [ ] Must dynamically create graphs in Dashboard based on the number of boards.